 A few things you will learn and do in this project are: Animal nutrition, handling and restraining animals, helping with animal examinations and treatments, infectious diseases of animals, non-infectious diseases and assisting with surgery.

-- Laboratory Science & Technology by Heather L. Simmons (contains 25 laboratory science lessons)
+- Laboratory Science & Technology by Heather L. Simmons (contains 25 laboratory science lessons and Teacher keys )

 Extension Veterinary Medicine- 4-H Program

-This program provides the training and experience needed to receive a veterinary assistant classification.
+This program provides the training and experience needed to receive a veterinary assistant certification.
 Students who finish the program are eligible to take the industry-based certification exam from Texas A&M Agrilife Extension Veterinary Science Certificate Program.
 If you are interested in getting a degree in veterinary science, this program is a great start.
 There are several program tracks, ranging from clinical to laboratory.
 Once you have finished the core 100 lessons you may begin studying in your chosen track.
 The course culminates with a apprenticeship.
 View the Extension Veterinary Medicine Website to learn more.